cheeen712/Tok_CheeEn_Final_Project/README.md

 ## 1. Introduction

 ### Project Topic/Title
-Spectral Dynamics of Cognitive Workload:EEG During Mental Arithmetic Tasks
+Spectral Dynamics of Cognitive Workload: EEG During Mental Arithmetic Tasks

 ### Introduction & Cognitive Mechanism
-This project aims to explore Working Memory and Sustained Attention within human information processing mechanisms.
-Serial subtraction is a typical high-cognitive-load task that requires the brain to temporarily store, retrieve, and repeatedly manipulate numerical information within working memory in a very short period of time, while simultaneously filtering out external interference.
-The core hypothesis of this project is: when subjects transition from a relaxed resting-state to a high-intensity mental arithmetic task, the synchronous firing patterns of their cortical neurons will change, subsequently leading to a significant spatial distribution shift in the power spectral density (PSD) of specific EEG frequency bands.
+This project aims to explore **working memory** and **sustained attention** within human information processing.
+Serial subtraction is a typical high-cognitive-load task that requires the brain to temporarily store, retrieve, and repeatedly manipulate numerical information within working memory in a very short period of time while simultaneously filtering out external interference.

+The central hypothesis of this project is that transitions from a relaxed resting state to a demanding mental arithmetic task lead to alterations in the power spectral density (PSD) of specific EEG frequency bands.

-To verify this neurophysiological phenomenon, we will primarily extract and quantify two specific EEG indicators: the **frontal Theta band (4–8 Hz)** and the **parieto-occipital Alpha band (8–13 Hz)**.
+To investigate these neurophysiological changes, we primarily focus on two EEG indicators: **Frontal Midline Theta (4–8 Hz)** and **Parietal Alpha (8–12 Hz)**.

-In cognitive neuroscience, these two spectral indicators have a highly clear association with the brain's information processing:
+In cognitive neuroscience, these two spectral indicators have well-established relationships with cognitive processing:

-* The power enhancement of **Frontal Midline Theta** is a reliable biomarker for increased "cognitive resource allocation" and "working memory load," reflecting the high activation of the prefrontal cortex during executive functions.
+- The enhancement of **Frontal Midline Theta** is considered a reliable biomarker of increased **working memory load**, **executive control**, and **cognitive resource allocation**, reflecting the engagement of frontal brain regions during demanding cognitive tasks.
-* **Parieto-Occipital Alpha** waves typically represent the brain in a relaxed or inhibited state.
-When the brain enters a state of active information processing and focus, the Alpha wave power in this region significantly decreases, a phenomenon known as "Event-Related Desynchronization (ERD)."

-By jointly observing the "enhancement of Theta waves" and the "desynchronization of Alpha waves," we can accurately quantify the brain's resource allocation and cognitive workload state.
-Furthermore, we adopted the **Workload Index (Fz theta / Pz alpha)** as our core metric.
-By quantifying the ratio of these two spectral indicators, we can accurately observe the dynamic fluctuations of the subjects' cognitive workload during the execution of mental arithmetic tasks.
+- **Parietal Alpha** activity is often associated with cortical idling and inhibitory processes.
+During active information processing and focused attention, Alpha power tends to decrease, a phenomenon commonly referred to as **Event-Related Desynchronization (ERD)**.

+Therefore, this project adopts the **Workload Index (Fz Theta / Pz Alpha)** as the primary workload metric to quantify changes in cognitive workload during mental arithmetic tasks.

+For demonstration purposes, the present analysis focuses on **Subject 03**, a participant belonging to the **Good-performance group (Group G)** identified in the original dataset.
+The study compares EEG activity between resting-state and mental arithmetic conditions within this individual to illustrate the implementation and interpretation of EEG-based workload assessment.

 ---